evanleeturner/nam-dataserver/readme.md

 ## Dependencies

 This program depends on a number of packages, namely the pynio package for interacting with grib2 files.
-This package can only run on a linux computer using the anaconda 'conda-forge' environment.
+This package can only run on a **linux computer** using the anaconda 'conda-forge' environment.

-Setup instructions are:
+## Installation

 1. Find the most current anaconda release on https://www.anaconda.com/products/distribution .
 Use curl in your terminal to download the file and install.